ciubiadi/Good-Food-Recipes/README.md

 - **Contact Coach:** Connect with a coach for personalized guidance.
 - **View Incoming Requests:** Logged-in users can view incoming requests from aspiring cooking enthusiasts.

-## Prerequisites

-To ensure a seamless experience, make sure you have the following:
-- [TailwindCSS](https://tailwindcss.com/docs/guides/vite#vue): Styling framework for a responsive and visually appealing UI.
+## What Did I Use

+To create GoodFoodRecipes, I utilized the following technologies and tools as prerequisites:
+- [TailwindCSS](https://tailwindcss.com/docs/guides/vite#vue): TailwindCSS served as the styling framework, providing a visually appealing user interface.
+The integration details can be found in the [TailwindCSS Vite Guide](https://tailwindcss.com/docs/guides/vite#vue).
-- [Vue Router 4](https://router.vuejs.org/): Navigation library for creating a single-page application experience.
+- [Vue Router 4](https://router.vuejs.org/): Vue Router 4 was used for navigation, enabling the creation of a seamless single-page application experience.
-- [Vuex 4](https://vuex.vuejs.org/): State management for efficiently managing application data.
+- [Vuex 4](https://vuex.vuejs.org/): Vuex 4 played a crucial role in state management, allowing for the efficient handling of application data.
+The Vuex store was modularized to manage various aspects of the app.
-- [TailwindCSS Forms](https://github.com/tailwindlabs/tailwindcss-forms): Enhances form styling for a better user experience.
+- [TailwindCSS Forms](https://github.com/tailwindlabs/tailwindcss-forms): TailwindCSS Forms enhanced form styling, contributing to an improved user experience.
+The installation and usage details can be found in the [TailwindCSS Forms GitHub repository](https://github.com/tailwindlabs/tailwindcss-forms).
-- [Axios](https://www.npmjs.com/package/axios): A promise-based HTTP client for making API requests.
+- [Axios](https://www.npmjs.com/package/axios): Axios, a promise-based HTTP client, was used for making API requests.
+It facilitated seamless communication with external APIs, such as fetching data from [TheMealDB Recipe API](https://themealdb.com/api.php).
-- [Firebase](https://firebase.google.com/): Database and authentication services for storing user data securely.
+- [Firebase](https://firebase.google.com/): Firebase services, including the database and authentication, were employed for securely storing user data.
+Firebase Hosting was utilized for deploying and hosting the app.
-- [TheMealDB Recipe API](https://themealdb.com/api.php): External API for fetching meal recipes.
+- [TheMealDB Recipe API](https://themealdb.com/api.php): External API for fetching meal recipes and ingredients.
-- [Firebase Hosting](https://console.firebase.google.com/u/0/project/vuemealsandcooks/hosting/sites/vuemealsandcooks): Platform for hosting and deploying the VueMealsAndCooks app.

 ## Store Logic